Toggle: English / Spanish

 There are several forms of aspergillosis:

-Pulmonary aspergillosis is an allergic bronchopulmonary type that is an allergic reaction to the fungus.
+- Allergic pulmonary aspergillosis is an allergic reaction to the fungus.
 This infection usually develops in people who already have lung problems such as asthma or cystic fibrosis.

-Pulmonary aspergillosis is an invasive type that is a serious infection with pneumonia that can spread to other parts of the body.
-This infection almost always occurs in people with a weakened immune system due to cancer, AIDS, leukemia, an organ transplant, chemotherapy, or other conditions or medications that lower the number or function of normal white blood cells or weaken the immune system.
+- Invasive pulmonary aspergillosis is a serious infection with pneumonia.
+It can spread to other parts of the body.
+This infection occurs most often in people with a weakened immune system.
+This can be from cancer, AIDS, leukemia, an organ transplant, chemotherapy, or other conditions or drugs that lower the number or function of white blood cells or weaken the immune system.

 Symptoms depend on the type of infection.